1. Career Advice

 2. List of references

-In some cases, an employer may end an interview by asking for your references.
+A hiring manager may wrap up your interview by asking for your references.
 Prepare a list of references before the interview and bring it with you.
 Use the same formatting as your resume to keep your application materials consistent.
 Aim to have at least three professional references who can vouch for your skills and abilities.

 3. Work samples or portfolio